caiobzen/2048-swiftui/README.md

 ### ☑️ Todo
 1. Stats (number of moves, time played, etc)
-2. Persist current match (close the app, reopen, keep playing from where you left)
-3. Work on the animations (there's no animation for shifting tiles along the board for example)
+2. Work on the animations (there's no animation for shifting tiles along the board for example)